Penn Yan's Jarred Calice wins league wrestling title

 At the Wayne-Finger Lakes League Wrestling Championships Jan.
 18 and 19, Marcus Whitman/Penn Yan finished fifth overall with a score of 131.5.

-Justin Smith lost by a fall in the championship at 132 lbs.
-Jarred Calice (138 lbs.) defeated Josh Jones of Wayne by a 6-5 decision.
+Jarred Calice (138 lbs.) defeated Josh Jones of Wayne by a 6-5 decision for the title.

+Justin Smith took second place at 132 lbs., losing by a fall in the championship.

 Aiden Mowry defeated Dylan Campbell of South Seneca by fall to finish in third place.
-Jayden Reed lost to Newark’s Jackson Vermeulen 18-4 in the consolation match.
+Jayden Reed lost to Newark’s Jackson Vermeulen 18-4 in the consolation match, taking fourth place.

+Dylan Howell and Colton Yerkes finished fifth and Evan Gray and Charlie Burgess finished sixth.

 Dundee finished in 16th place with 5 points.